myendmess/01_Data-Analytics/README.md

 It showcases my work throughout the course, including:

-Hands-on exercises from each module
+Tutorials and exercises from each module

 Data analysis experiments and practice notebooks

-Personal projects exploring real-world datasets
+Personal projects exploring real world datasets

 Notes and examples demonstrating core data analytics concepts